openvinotoolkit/open_model_zoo/demos/python_demos/action_recognition/README.md

                         Optional.
 Specify a target device to infer on.
 CPU, GPU, FPGA, HDDL or MYRIAD is acceptable.
 The demo will look for a suitable plugin for the device specified.
-                        Default value is CPU
+                        Default value is CPU.
-  --fps FPS             Optional.
-FPS for renderer
   -lb LABELS, --labels LABELS
                         Optional.
-Path to file with label names --no_show             Optional.
-Don't show output
+Path to file with label names.
+  --no_show             Optional.
+Don't show output.
   -s LABEL_SMOOTHING, --smooth LABEL_SMOOTHING
                         Optional.
-Number of frames used for output label smoothing
+Number of frames used for output label smoothing.
   --seq DECODER_SEQ_SIZE
                         Optional.
-Length of sequence that decoder takes as input
+Length of sequence that decoder takes as input.
   -u UTILIZATION_MONITORS, --utilization-monitors UTILIZATION_MONITORS
                         Optional.
 List of monitors to show initially.
 ```